ashep/ujds/README.md

 {"code":"unauthenticated","message":"not authorized"}
 ```

-### Push index
+### IndexService/Push

-Create a new index or update an existing one.
+Creates a new index or updates an existing one.

-- Path: `/ujds.index.v1.IndexService/Push`
 - Request fields:
     - *required* **string** `name`: index name.
 The allowed format: `^[a-zA-Z0-9_-]{1,64}$`.
     - *optional* **string** `schema`: JSON validation schema.